Fostering an Environment for Brilliant Ideas

 The part of your brain responsible for this mode of thinking?
 The default mode network.

 The default mode network – or the DMN – involves several interconnected regions of the brain, such as the posterior cingulate cortex, the medial prefrontal cortex, the angular gyrus, the hippocampus and so forth.
-You can find more on that here.

 By John Graner, Neuroimaging Department, National Intrepid Center of Excellence, Walter Reed National Military Medical Center